 The Fairfield County Literacy Council provides free reading help to adults.
 To speak with someone in the Literacy Council, call 740-653-2745, extension #109.
+You can also get more information about their programs on their website.

 This is a messaging center available through the Fairfield County District Library.
 Leave a message that includes your contact information and the Literacy Council will return your call.